Understanding The Sumo

 4. “Get Behind The Bar”

-Now that the stance has been taken care of, it’s time to get the bar moving.
+Now that the cues for the sumo stance have been taken care of, it’s time to get the bar moving.
 As you powerfully drive, it’s important to keep behind the bar.
 Failure to do this may bring the bodyweight over the top of the bar which will, once again, have a negative impact on the bar path.
 Additionally, you may find it more challenging to lock out if you position yourself in front of the bar.

 One simple way of ensuring you do this is to ensure you are pushing hard through the heels at all times – not the mid or front foot.
 Furthermore, prior to lifting, think about pulling yourself down into the bar, rather than simply dropping down and grabbing the bar.
 By pulling yourself into the bar, your lats will engage which will prevent any rounding of the spine and ensure the hips do not shoot up too quickly.